Najaf: Infrastructure

 Najaf International Airport is an important logistical hub that plays a pivotal role in facilitating transportation, particularly for religious tourism.
 Annually, it oversees the transit of over 3 million passengers, predominantly pilgrims visiting the holy sites in Najaf.
 It is situated in the eastern part of Najaf, approximately 6 kilometres from the city center.

 In February 2024, the Iraqi National Investment Commission (NIC) unveiled a project to construct an inter-city high-speed rail connecting the cities of Najaf and Karbala.
 Once finished, it is set to accommodate up to 25,000 passengers per hour.

-The construction of a road between the country and Saudi Arabia around the region of Najaf is about to complete.
+The construction of a road between Iraq and Saudi Arabia around the region of Najaf is about to complete.

 International relations

 Sister cities

 As of 2024, Najaf has three sister cities: